 There is also a variant of

-zipWithNext, that produces a list of results from a transformation, instead of a list of pairs.
+zipWithNext, that produces a list of results from a custom transformation, instead of a list of pairs.

 To connect adjacent elements into collections, the universal method is

 windowed, which returns a list of sublists of our list, where each is the next window of a given size.
 These sublists are made by sliding along this collection with the given

 step.
 In simpler words, you might imagine that

 size that makes a snapshot (a copy) of the elements below it and then makes a step of size

 step.
 When the end of the trolley falls off the collection, the process ends.
 However, suppose

 true.
 In that case, our trolley needs to fully fall off the collection for the process to stop (with

 partialWindows for the process to stop, our trolley can extend past the end of the collection to include any remaining elements).